Nepenthes kerrii: Botanical history

 The first published description of N. kerrii appeared in volume I of Stewart McPherson's 2009 monograph, Pitcher Plants of the Old World.
 It was included as an "incompletely diagnosed taxon" under the name N. sp.
 Trang.
 McPherson wrote that it was known with certainty only from Thailand, but had also been reported from the Malaysian island of Langkawi.
 He considered it to be most closely related to N. kampotiana, writing that "[m]ore extensive observations are required in order to determine whether this taxon merely represents variation within N. kampotiana or is a distinct species".

 Around this time, Catalano set to work on the formal description of N. kerrii.
 However, he lacked all the necessary measurements and photographs to complete it and so, in 2009, he once again attempted to reach the wild plants in Tarutao, but this time the expedition was thwarted by torrential rains.
 Upon returning to Italy, Catalano contacted Trongtham Kruetreepradit, a Thai local, who travelled to the plants during the dry season and provided the information Catalano needed to finish the description.

 Nepenthes kerrii was formally described by Marcello Catalano and Trongtham Kruetreepradit in Catalano's 2010 book, Nepenthes della Thailandia: Diario di viaggio.
 The description was reviewed by Alastair Robinson, while Andreas Fleischmann provided the Latin translation.
 Kerr 14127 was designated as the holotype.
 Contrary to McPherson's interpretation, Catalano and Kruetreepradit excluded the Langkawi taxon from their circumscription of N. kerrii and identified N. kongkandana as its closest relative.
 The 2018 IUCN assessment considers Langkawi specimens to be conspecific.
+In 2024, the Langkawi Nepenthes was published as Nepenthes ridzaiana.